JavaScript is disabled. Please enable to continue!

 Sidebar Image

-Update: Proposed maximum levels for MOAH – Draft Version 3.5
+Update: Proposed maximum levels for MOAH – Revison 7

-April 2025 (update).
+June 2025 (update).
 At the end of 2023, the EU Commission presented a first Draft Regulation to establish maximum levels for mineral oil aromatic hydrocarbons (MOAH).
 The aim is to integrate these maximum levels into the European Contaminants Regulation (EU) 2023/915.
 The proposed maximum levels have already been extended and adjusted several times.
-In the current draft 3.5, further product groups have been included and exceptions for coffee and tea have been added.
-Coffee and tea are not consumed in direct form and no transfer of MOSH/MOAH into the infusion is observed, therefore these products are excluded from the proposed maximum levels.
-The planned adoption of the draft legislation has been postponed from 2026 to 2027.
+In the current revision 7 of the draft, again changes were made for e.g. cereal products, cocoa products, confectionary and food additives prepared from food sources.
+The adoption of the draft legislation is still planned for the end of 2025.
+It is expected that the limit values will be applicable from 2027.

 Discussion of MOSH guideline values in combination with a monitoring recommendation for MOSH and MOAH

 In addition, a proposal for a monitoring recommendation for saturated mineral oil hydrocarbons (MOSH) and MOAH is currently under discussion in order to define requirements for risk minimisation by means of MOSH indicative values.
 Further product groups have also been included here.
-The MOAH monitoring is intended to cover products that are not subject to the planned regulatory draft of the European Contaminants Regulation (EU) 2023/915.
+The MOAH monitoring is intended to cover products that are not subject to the planned regulatory draft of the European Contaminants Regulation (EU) 2023/915, such as coffee, tea, fruits, vegetables and essential oils.

 Planned requirements for the sampling and analysis of mineral oil hydrocarbons